 Skip to main content

-File #: T2025-4403 Version: * Name: Requiring the department of buildings and the department of small business services to provide education concerning the proper installation of awnings and accessory signs, and in relation to waiving penalties and fees related to such signs.
+File #: Int 1456-2025 Version: Name: Requiring the department of buildings and the department of small business services to provide education concerning the proper installation of awnings and accessory signs, and in relation to waiving penalties and fees related to such signs.

 Committee: Committee on Housing and Buildings